jenkinsci/helm-charts/charts/jenkins/README.md

 ```

   - Replace `BUCKET_NAME` with the GCS Bucket name created in [Example: Backup to Google Cloud Storage Bucket](#example-backup-to-google-cloud-storage-bucket).
-  - Go to your GCS bucket and find the name of the latest timestamped folder (i.e. `20210717154947`), then replace `BACKUP_NAME` with that.
+  - Go to your GCS bucket and find the name of the latest timestamped folder (i.e. `20210717154947`), then replace `BACKUP_NAME` with that, then save the file.
   - **NOTE**: Notice that we are using the `jenkinsgcp/sa-credentials.json` Kubernetes Secret that holds the key for the GCP Service Account that we created in [Example: Backup to Google Cloud Storage Bucket](#example-backup-to-google-cloud-storage-bucket).
-    - This is what will allow the Job to download the contents of the backup from the GCS bucket and put it into the `/var/jenkins_home` folder in the `jenkins-0` pod.
+    - This is what will allow the Job to download the contents of the backup from the GCS bucket and put it into the `/var/jenkins_home` folder in the Persistent Volume Claim of the `jenkins-0` pod.

 6. Deploy the job using the following command: